detroit-labs/send-hipchat-message/README.md

 Use the script `send_message_to_room.rb` to send a message to any room.
 This script requires 2 command line arugments:

-- 1st argument is the room XXMP JID (which can be found on the HipChat web client)
+- 1st argument is the room XXMP JID (which can be found on the HipChat web client; see image below)
 - 2nd argument is the message text

 Example: